Avoid Embarrassing Power Mishaps In Your Data Center

 That’s because as a data center manager, it’s your job to monitor your facility and ensure that your system is running at an optimal level.
 While a power outage may not always cost your business millions of dollars in downtime, it’s enough to have upper management asking questions about how reliable your facility is.

-Therefore, the best thing that you can do is to invest in a power distribution and monitoring system that can keep close tabs on how your network is operating.
+Therefore, the best thing that you can do is to invest in power distribution and monitoring system that can keep close tabs on how your network is operating.
 With this type of solution, you can spot problems before they occur and work to mitigate power-related problems from causing frustration in your enterprise.